benCombe/WordleSolver/README.md

 '2' : The letter is in the word AND is in the correct place

 ISSUES:
-- will not work for words that contain the same letter more than once (ie, sleep, soups, etc.)
+- may not work for words that contain the same letter more than once (ie, sleep, soups, etc.)
-- reset button does not work (at this time)
-    -  Must Exit and restart
+    - must input a '1' for all letters in the guess word that are in the actual word, even if letters do not repeat.